nnnirajn/Natours-Learning-web-Development/README.md

 To Run the project, need to open the below link in any browser https://nnnirajn.github.io/Natours-Learning-web-Development/
 ### Small Assumptions :
 1. This is static Website.
-No APi or backend is added in it.
+No APi/backend is added in it.

 ### Screenshots :
 Responsive Checker Link : https://ui.dev/amiresponsive?url=https://nnnirajn.github.io/Natours-Learning-web-Development/